Transfer Scholarships & Financial Aid

 - Merit Scholarship

 To demonstrate its commitment to academic excellence, the University awards financial assistance to incoming transfers who have attained outstanding academic records.
 The annual scholarships are renewable until graduation, provided minimum grade point averages and satisfactory academic progress are maintained.
 The minimum averages required for retention of the award are outlined in the scholarship notification letter.
 Annual award amounts range from $7,000 to $13,000.

-This award of $2,500 is granted to a student who will reside in on-campus housing.
+This award of $3,000 is granted to a full-time student who will reside in on-campus housing.
 Students who receive this award must maintain satisfactory academic progress and maintain on-campus residency.

 - Institutional Award

 Transfer students who have earned an Associate's Degree from Lackawanna College or Keystone College receive a $1,000 annual award.
 Transfer students who have earned an Associate’s Degree from Luzerne County Community College receive a $4,000 annual award.